Gilgabunada/Programming-Odyssey/README.md

         https://github.com/[YourUsername]/Programming-Odyssey.git

         ```
-      - Choose a local path where you want to save the repository, then click **Clone**.
+      - Choose a local path where you want to save the repository
       <img src="https://github.com/Gilgabunada/Programming-Odyssey/blob/main/Step%20images/path.png?raw=true" alt="My Image" style="max-width: 30; height: 30;"/>

       - Dont Forget your path it will be useful later
+      - Then click **Clone**
 3. **Open Your Repository in GitHub Desktop**

    1. Locate Your Repository: